abhardwaj119/portfolio-showcase/README.md

 ### `hand-cricket`

-A recreation of the hand-cricket game commonly played by school students, written in **C**.
+A Python recreation of the famous **hand-cricket game** played by school students.

-The project focuses on implementing the game's logic using fundamental C programming concepts.
+The project implements the game using basic Python programming concepts and game logic.

 **Concepts used:**